 Interested in participating?
 Before you sign up, check that you:

 - Understand the program mission

-- Want to commit to regular, in-person meetings throughout the semester
+- Able to meet the time commitment to regular meetings throughout the entire semester

 Click here to access our web platform and sign up with your Northeastern login credentials.
 After publishing your profile, please wait to be matched with a mentor.

 If you have any questions, please contact [email protected].